LTUC/prep-course-installation/Computer Setup Guide/part1.md

 <hr>

-- If you are not able to install Ubuntu from the store for some reason then open `cmd.exe` and run this command: `wsl.exe --install -d Ubuntu`
+- ONLY!
+If you are not able to install Ubuntu from the store then open `cmd.exe` and run this command: `wsl.exe --install -d Ubuntu`

 ## Now follow these instructions: